minhhh/minhhh.github.io/blog/content/2016-09-29-unity-singleton.md

 ### Secure UnitySingleton
 [SecureUnitySingleton](http://wiki.unity3d.com/index.php/Secure_UnitySingleton) is the last one of the three singleton implementation in [unity3d](http://wiki.unity3d.com).
 It has a very clear idea about the usecases of singletons.
 There are 3 main supported usecases:

 * Exists In Scene: Searches the current scene for an object with the singleton component attached to it.
 * Loaded From Resources: This type creates an instance of a prefab with the singleton component attached to it from a Resources folder.
 * Create on New GameObject: This type creates a new GameObject and attaches a new instance of the singleton component to it.

-There are several issues with approach
+There are several issues with approach:

 * Even though the code is quite functional, it still suffers the performance penalty from checking too many things in the `Instance` property.
 * Lack of lifecyle methods.
 Even though it provides a static `DeleteInstance` method, there's no other methods to execute when the instance is created.
 You might think that `Awake` can be used for that purpose, but it not explicit enough that `Awake` is called immediately after `Instance` is called.
 Another possible issue is `Awake` will not be called when the prefab is disabled, which should never be desirable but can happen due to a mistake from the developers.